jywebs/GitHub_interview/Preso/presenter_notes.md

 **What AI does best:** Handling repetitive, low-value tasks like scaffolding, boilerplate, unit tests, and workflows.
 **What developers do best:** Problem-solving, system design, and delivering customer value.

-**Partnership = two outcomes:**
+**Partnership with AI = two outcomes:**

-- **Productivity gains today** → faster delivery, shorter cycle times.
+- **Productivity gains today** → faster delivery, shorter development cycle times.
-- **Strategic gains tomorrow** → higher satisfaction, stronger retention, a culture focused on creativity over toil.
+- **Strategic gains tomorrow** → higher employee satisfaction, stronger retention, a culture focused on **creativity over toil**

+**meta-example:** “This very presentation was built with the aid of GitHub Copilot and published using GitHub Pages quickly and efficency with only limited knowledge of javascript — to me that’s AI productivity in action.”

+**Closing Thoughts:**

+- GitHubs stated mission is "Empowering developers to build better software, faster." and that is just what Copilot enables developers to do
-**Closing Thought:** The real question isn’t whether AI saves time—it’s how we reinvest the time it saves.
+- So the real question isn’t whether AI saves time — it’s how we reinvest the time it saves.

 **Additional talking points:**

-- Connect back to GitHub’s mission: empowering developers to build better software, faster.
 - Invite discussion: “How do you see AI fitting into your workflows?”
-- End with the meta-example: “This very presentation was built with Copilot and published using GitHub Pages—that’s AI productivity in action.”

 ---